The Cold War from the Soviet Union's view (24 June 1948)

 Reoccupation of Iranian Azerbaijan

-Following the Soviet withdrawal from northwest Iran, Iranian troops move into Tabriz, capital of the Azerbaijan People's Government.
-The following day, Iran also occupies the Republic of Mahabad.
-Many of the Azerbaijani and Kurdish supporters of the two separatist republics flee to neighboring Soviet Azerbaijan.
+Following the Soviet withdrawal from northwest Iran, Iranian troops moved into Tabriz, capital of the Azerbaijan People's Government.
+The following day, Iran also occupied the Republic of Mahabad.
+Many of the Azerbaijani and Kurdish supporters of the two separatist republics fled to neighboring Soviet Azerbaijan.

 Partition of India

-Under the direction of Lord Louis Mountbatten of Burma, the last Viceroy of the British Indian Empire, British India is partitioned into the sovereign states of the Dominion of Pakistan and the Union of India.
-As Pakistan is designated as a Muslim homeland, the religiously mixed provinces of Punjab and Bengal are also divided between the two new states.
-The princely states are advised to choose between Pakistan and India, rather than retain independence.
+Under the direction of Lord Louis Mountbatten of Burma, the last Viceroy of the British Indian Empire, British India was partitioned into the sovereign states of the Dominion of Pakistan and the Union of India.
+As Pakistan was designated as a Muslim homeland, the religiously mixed provinces of Punjab and Bengal were also divided between the two new states.
+The princely states were advised to choose between Pakistan and India, rather than retain independence.